mgnsk/node_simpleprocesspool/README.md

 Use case for running running parallel legacy cron scripts listening on message queues.

-In this test the process is a php script that sleeps for 10 seconds.
+Run the test:
+`npm install`'
+`node test_processpool.js`

+If you run these commands, it will maintain a process pool of 10 maximum processes.
+Each process is a php script that sleeps for rand(5, 60) seconds and heres a command to monitor the test: `watch -n 1 "ps aux | grep process.php"`